Thin film depth profiling: guide to method selection

 Depth profiling with SIMS and ToF-SIMS

 Dynamic Secondary Ion Mass Spectrometry (SIMS or D-SIMS) and Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS) are highly sensitive thin film depth profiling methods that are both based on the mass analysis of secondary emitted ion beams.
 SIMS uses a continuous ion beam to bombard the sample, allowing analysis and etching simultaneously.
 ToF-SIMS uses a dual beam system with a pulsed ion beam to analyze the sub-nm surface and a second beam for depth profiling.
-The Time-of-Flight analyzer allows for molecular information to be gathered in addition to the elemental composition.
+The time-of-flight analyzer allows for molecular information to be gathered in addition to the elemental composition.

 SIMS is particularly used for dopant and impurity analysis.
 It is a quantitative measurement if calibrated with standards.
 ToF-SIMS provides qualitative measurements with molecular information.
 Both techniques are very sensitive for trace element analysis.